 This process has been successfully used in flight.
-The size of the new up-linked OMC subwindow is $91 \times 91$ pixels, or $26.6' \times 26.6'$ .
+The size of the new up-linked OMC subwindow is 91×91 pixels, or $26.6' \times 26.6'$.
 The data collected from all other pre-defined sub windows during that pointing are lost.
 It is estimated that the new OMC sub-window will be effective about one minute after the detection of the event (nominal case).
 This mechanism has been established only to provide the described functionality for the OMC.
 As it violates some of the basic mission principles, including safety considerations, it cannot be applied for other cases.
 No other commands (especially to the AOCS) are sent in response to a GRB.

-4.1.7 Joint XMM-Newton and INTEGRAL observations
+4.1.7 Joint INTEGRAL and XMM-Newton observations

-With the aim of taking full advantage of the complementarity of ESA's high-energy observing facilities, both ESA project teams have agreed to establish an environment for those scientific programmes that require observations with both the XMM-Newton X-ray observatory and INTEGRAL to achieve outstanding and competitive results.
+With the aim of taking full advantage of the complementarity of ESA's high-energy observing facilities, both project teams have agreed to establish an environment for those scientific programmes that require observations with both the XMM-Newton and the INTEGRAL observatory to achieve outstanding and competitive results.